Simple-Press/simple-press/readme.txt

 19. The front-end admin options for a post

 == Latest Updates ==

+= 6.11.0 - June 2025 =
+* Code compliance update: Refactored codebase to pass WordPress Plugin Check with no errors or warnings
+* Replaced deprecated functions and improved use of WordPress core APIs
+* Enforced consistent escaping, sanitization, and validation throughout admin and front-end
+* Added missing translation functions for better i18n support
+* Improved file and directory handling using WP-native methods
+* General code cleanup and adherence to WordPress coding standards
+* Security update: Implemented a multitude of fixes for potential XSS attacks and ensured proper nonce usage on front-end forms
+* RPX support dropped

 = 6.10.13 - March 2025 =
 * Improved security posture: Implemented fixes for potential XSS attacks and ensured proper nonce usage on front-end forms.